osrf/gazebo_tutorials/plugins_random_velocity/tutorial-6.md

 Now comes the actual usage of the plugin.
 <include from='/      <plugin name/' to='/</plugin>/' src='https://bitbucket.org/osrf/gazebo/raw/gazebo6/worlds/random_velocity.world' />

-1. Plugin name is "random" and its corresponding shared object file(.so) is ``libRandomVelocityPlugin.so``. `.so` files are dynamically linked at runtime.
+1. Plugin name is "random" and its corresponding shared object file (.so) is ``libRandomVelocityPlugin.so``.
+The `.so` (or .dylib on Mac OS) files are dynamically linked at runtime.

 2. You can apply an initial velocity to the link, using the `initial_velocity` tag.